ReplicaTest/REPLica/documentation/TestSpecification.md

 ## Expectation

-By default the behaviour of REPLica is to wait for a golden value to be saved (generaly thanks to `replica run --interactive`) and then to compare the output of the next runs with this _golden value_.
+By default the behaviour of REPLica is to wait for two golden values (one for `stdOut`, one for `stdErr`) to be saved (generaly thanks to `replica run --interactive`) and then to compare the output of the next runs with this _golden value_.